Last Updated on

-No. US dollars are not accepted at Balinese businesses.
-The larger hotels and tour operators may accept US Dollars as payment but the exchange rate will be terrible, so I don’t recommend using them to exchange your foreign currency if it can be helped.
+US dollars are not generally accepted at Balinese businesses.
+Some larger hotels and tour operators may accept US Dollars as payment but the exchange rate will be terrible, so I don’t recommend using them to exchange your foreign currency if it can be helped.

 You are much better off visiting a money changer and exchanging your US dollars for Indonesian Rupiah at a far better rate than you will get from a hotel or tour operator.

 No. American Express is not generally accepted in Bali.
-Some international hotel chains will accept American Express but outside those few places Amex is not accepted in Bali.
+Some international hotel chains will accept American Express but outside those few places, Amex is not accepted in Bali.
 Stick to Visa and Mastercard, both of which are generally accepted everywhere that takes credit cards.

-No. Money changers, in general, will exchange traveller’s cheques for local currency, but the rate is not as competitive to exchanging cash for Indonesian Rupiah.
+Yes.
+Money changers, in general, will exchange traveller’s cheques for local currency, but the rate is not as good as exchanging cash for Indonesian Rupiah.

 Outside the international hotels, no businesses will accept travellers’ cheques as payment.
-You will need to exchange your travellers cheques for Indonesian Rupiah at a money changer.
+You will need to exchange your traveller’s cheques for Indonesian Rupiah at a money changer.
 Most shops and businesses don’t accept them as payment.